acemod/ACE3/documentation/development/modularity-and-pbo-structure.md

 Main principles:

 - Try to keep single module dependencies as much as possible
-- Interact_Menu would be the requirement for most modules.
+- Interaction would be the requirement for most modules.
-- Anything that is 100% config should require Common and not Interact_Menu.
+- Anything that is 100% config should require Common and not Interaction.

 ```
-Main -> Common -> OptionsMenu -> Interact_Menu -> Most things
+Main -> Common -> OptionsMenu -> Interaction -> Most things

 Main -> Common -> Config things

 Main -> Common -> 3D Models     |
-                  Interact_Menu | -> Feature
+                  Interaction | -> Feature
 ```